LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ## Deleting tasks

 Now that we can create tasks, we need to be able to delete them.
-Very simple, we just need to finish the implementation of the `deleteTask` action:
+Very simple: we just need to finish the implementation of the `deleteTask` action:

 ```
 def deleteTask(id: Long) = Action {